honnet/siftkey/README.txt

 =======
 This code allows listening to sensor events and logs them to a csv file using this instruction:

-  swiss listen siftkey.elf > file.csv
+  swiss listen siftkey.elf > ~/Dropbox/siftkey/log.csv

 The csv file is synchronised with another computer using dropbox.
 A javascript program parses it and uses d3js.org to visualise the data.